uwdb/website/events/database_day/2025/database_day_2025.markdown

 ### **Sponsors**:

-We thank our partners for supporting this event.
+We thank the UWDB industry affiliate partners for supporting this event.

 * Amazon
 * Google